Welcome to Our Yearly Overview

 President’s Projects —

-2nd Wednesday of each month at High Noon.
+Meetings are at High Noon.
 Attending a Board meeting counts as a Meeting make-up.
 The meeting is in the Station 96 conference room unless otherwise posted.
 Lunch is served.

 The Scholarship Dinner / Reverse Raffle / Silent Auction Dinner — Normally, the Last Saturday, February each year.

-Members are required to purchase at least 1 ticket for $150
+- to purchase at least 1 ticket for $150

-Donate to the Silent Auction and collect donations from associates and friends.
+- collect donations from associates and friends

-Sign-up on the committee and sign-up on the to-do list.
+- Sign-up on the committee and sign-up on the to-do list.

-Bring your spouse, friends, neighbors, or prospective RCWG member to participate in the Silent Auction.
+- Bring your spouse, friends, neighbors, or prospective RCWG member to participate in the Silent Auction.
 They may also purchase any available Reverse Raffle tickets.

 The Dictionary Project— During the School Year - Dates are Announced Each Year

-Each year our Rotary Club of Walnut Grove President, President-Elect, and any members wishing to participate delivers dictionaries to the 3rd grade class at two community elementary schools - Bates and Walnut Grove Elementary.
+For many years when able, our Rotary Club of Walnut Grove President, President-Elect, and any members wishing to participate delivers dictionaries to the 3rd grade class at two community elementary schools - Bates and Walnut Grove Elementary.

 Rotary Club of Walnut Grove Scholarships Applications — Usually Begins in March and Awarded in May.
 Dates are Announced Each Year